AdobeDocs/campaign-standard.nl-NL/help/administration/using/external-accounts.md

 * Adobe Experience Manager.
 For more on this, refer to [this section](#adobe-experience-manager-external-account).
 * Adobe Analytics.
 For more on this, refer to [this section](../../integrating/using/configure-campaign-analytics-integration.md).
 * Google reCAPTCHA.
 For more on this, refer to [this section](#google-recaptcha-external-account).
+* Microsoft Azure Blob-opslag.
+For more on this, refer to [this section](#microsoft-azure-external-account).

 >[!NOTE]
 >